google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 So far we've looked at the options that alter the visual appearance of a notification.
-There are options that alter the behaviour of notifications.
+There are also options that alter the behaviour of notifications.

 Be default, calling `showNotification()` with just visual options will have the following behaviours:

 1. Clicking on the notification does nothing.
 1. Each new notification is shown one after the other.
-The browser will not  collapse the notifications in anyway.
+The browser will not collapse the notifications in any way.
-1. The platform may play a sound or vibration the users devices (depending on the platform).
+1. The platform may play a sound or vibrate the user's devices (depending on the platform).
-1. On some platforms the notification will disappear after a short period of time while others will show the notification unless the user interacts with it (i.e. compare Android and Desktop with your notifications).
+1. On some platforms the notification will disappear after a short period of time while others will show the notification unless the user interacts with it.
+(For example, compare your notifications on Android and Desktop.)

 In this section we are going to look at how we can alter these default behaviours using options alone.
 These are relatively easy to implement and take advantage of.